oletizi/avi-docs/src/site/docs/architectural-overview/operations/notifications/index.md

 ### Email

 Alert Actions may be configured to send alerts to administrators via email.
 These emails could be sent directly to administrators or to reporting systems that accept email.
 Either option requires the Vantage Controller to have a valid DNS and default gateway configured so it can resolve the destination and properly forward the messages.

-Information regarding the SMTP server and the sender must be configured in the Administration > Settings > Email/SMTP page.
+Information regarding the SMTP server and the sender must be configured in the Administration &gt; Settings &gt; Email/SMTP page.

-Select Operations > Services > Email to open the Email tab.
+Select Operations &gt; Services &gt; Email to open the Email tab.
 This tab includes the following functions:

 * **Search:** Search through this list of email notification names.
 * **Create:** Opens the Create/Edit Email Notification popup.